ajoslin103/indoorjs/README.md

 ### The Map

-The Map is the main entry point for the library.
+A Map is the main entry point for the library.

 It is responsible for creating and managing the [Fabric.js](https://fabricjs.com/) canvas element

-It maintains a GridControl object with which it can control the grid's appearance
+It maintains a GridControl object with which it controls the grid's appearance

 It listens to Fabric.js canvas events, in particular the pan, zoom, and resize events, and updates the GridControl object based on those events.